matutamiller/Portfolio/README.md

 v1.3 - I have created responsive navigation menu.

-v1.4 - I have created content accordion of the 'about me' block
+v1.4 - I have created content accordion of the 'about me' block, made it responsive, changed some styles of the block.